marceltrindade/DoesTheDogDie-Jellyfin/README.md

 ## Installation

-1. Download the latest `.dll` file from the [Releases](https://github.com/your_username/jellyfin-plugin-ddtd-integration/releases) page.
+1. Download the latest `.tar.gz` file from the [Releases](https://github.com/your_username/jellyfin-plugin-ddtd-integration/releases) page.
 2. On your Jellyfin server, navigate to the plugins directory.
 This is typically located at:
     - **Linux/macOS**: `/var/lib/jellyfin/plugins/` or `~/.local/share/jellyfin/plugins/`
     - **Windows**: `C:\ProgramData\Jellyfin\Server\plugins\`
 3. Create a new folder named `DoesTheDogDie` inside the plugins directory.
-4. Place the downloaded `.dll` file inside this new folder.
+4. Extract the contents of the downloaded `.tar.gz` file into this new folder.
 5. Restart your Jellyfin server.
 6. The plugin should now appear in your Jellyfin dashboard under `Plugins`.